haskell-beam/beam/docs/user-guide/models.md

 ## The `Identity` trick

-Beam table types are commonly prefixed by a `T` to indicate the name of the generic table type.
+Beam table types are commonly suffixed by a `T` to indicate the name of the generic table type.
 Usually, a type synonym named by leaving out the `T` is defined by applying the table to `Identity`.
 Recall each field in the table is either another table or an application of `Columnar` to the type parameter.
 When